vvaidy/Qo-DL/README.md

 - Tag_swap2 - FLAC only, write to DATE instead of YEAR, Y or N.
 - Keep_cover' - leave folder.jpg in album dir, Y or N. Not usable with Qobuz-DL_Playlist.

+**If the provided app id & secret get blacklisted, let me know.
+I have a bunch of working ones.**
 **You can't download ANY tracks with a free account.**
 ## Optional ##
 - Comment tag